Introduction to our route

 To get to Cafayate along Ruta 40 we needed to climb the highest pass in South America: the Abre de Acay with 4995 m altitude.
 A bit too much for us, so we chartered a taxi to get us to the top :-).
 From the top a narrow road winds down for hours and hours.
 We met two or three cars on the way down.
 The road quality is reasonable but you’ll have to ford a river six times.
 The water was mostly 10-15 cm deep.
 Just before the village of La Poma the valley widens.
 The first possibility to get water after the top is after 18 kms.
 The first village is La Poma.

 Road quality slowly get’s worse, probably because there is a bit more traffic.
 At Payogasta you’ll be back on the pavement again all the way to Cachi.
 It’s a very nice ride down a beautiful valley.
+After Cachi the pavement ends again.
 Unfortunately south of Molinos the road is rather bad.
-Lot’s of soft sections and corrugation as well.
+Lots of soft sections and corrugation as well.
 From San Carlos you can pedal downhill on smooth tarmac.

 Cafayate has all the services a tired cyclist needs.